BhumikaS30/local-logger-implementation/README.md

 # local-logger-implementation
-This is a LLD for a logger class
+This is an LLD for a logger class